armarquez/EPlusTV/ARCHITECTURE.md

 -   `views/`: Contains the main layout components for the web UI (header, styles, etc.).
 -   `services/`: This is the heart of the backend logic.
     -   It contains individual `[provider]-handler.ts` files for each streaming provider.
-    -   It also contains core services for scheduling, playlist generation, and the streaming proxy itself.
+    -   It also contains core services for scheduling, playlist generation, and the content brokering.
 -   `services/providers/`: This directory contains the **frontend UI and backend route handling** for the admin panel's provider configuration cards.
     -   Each subdirectory corresponds to a provider.
     -   `[provider]/index.tsx`: Defines the Hono routes for handling UI interactions (e.g., toggling the provider, submitting login forms).